NamanChh/Predictive_Maintainance/README.md

    - **Overstrain Failure (OSF):** If the product of tool wear and torque exceeds 11,000 minNm for the L product variant (12,000 M, 13,000 H), the process fails due to overstrain.
    - **Random Failures (RNF):** Each process has a 0.1% chance to fail regardless of its parameters.
 If at least one of the above failure modes is true, the process fails, and the 'machine failure' label is set to 1.

-### Note
-It is not transparent to the machine learning method which failure mode has caused the process to fail.

-<br>This model achieves a <b>Character Accuracy of 94.36% and Layout Accuracy of 81.83%</b>.
-Accuracy can be further increased by training our model on such similar documents.